e-picas/markdown-extended/demo/MD_syntax.md

-Title:   A Sample MultiMarkdown Document
+Title:   A Sample MarkdownExtended Document
 Author:  Pierre Cassat
 Date:    February 20, 2012
 Comment: This is a comment intended to demonstrate